BenJeau/JavaFX-TicTacToe/README.md

 # JavaFX-TicTacToe
-JavaFX tic-tac-toe game in which you can play against the computer, against someone else on your machine or against someone else on the same network.
+My first JavaFX game, which is a tic-tac-toe game in which you can play against the computer, against someone else on your machine or against someone else on the same network.

 ## Screenshot